 The following suggestions can prove to be quite beneficial in soothing your stomach to avoid heartburn:

-Say No to Fizzy Drinks – Effervescent drinks can lead to too much gas in the stomach which is usually expelled, by the body, through belching.
+- Say No to Fizzy Drinks – Effervescent drinks can lead to excess gas in the stomach which is usually expelled, by the body, through belching.
 This process can help bring up the gastric acid in your esophagus and mouth, therefore causing GER.

-Consider Chewing Gum After Meals – An advantage of chewing gum is that it stimulates the production of saliva which has a neutralizing effect on gastric juices.
+- Consider Chewing Gum After Meals – An advantage of chewing gum is that it stimulates the production of saliva which has a neutralizing effect on gastric fluids.
 Saliva also helps calm the agitated GI tract and assist in slowly moving the acid back to the stomach.

-Maintain a Healthy Weight – Excessive body weight is a big instigator of GER as it weakens the lower abdominal muscles including the LES, allowing contents of your stomach to move freely in the reverse direction as well.
-Cutting down your weight can, therefore, help in preventing GER.
+- Maintain a Healthy Weight – Excessive body weight is a big instigator of GER as it weakens the lower abdominal muscles including the LES, allowing contents of your stomach to move in the reverse direction.
+Reducing your weight can, therefore, help in preventing and reducing the effects GER.

-Eat Small Portions, But Often – A big meal that makes you feel stuffed can put too much pressure on your LES, making it act erratically.
-Instead of eating three large meals during a day, it is advisable to eat smaller portions several times.
-This habit will help keep the pressure off your LES and prevent GER.
+- Eat Small Portions, Often – A large meal that makes you feel stuffed can put too much pressure on your LES, making it act erratically.
+Instead of eating three large meals during a day, eating smaller portions several times a day may help keep the pressure off your LES and prevent GER.

-Do Not Wolf Down Your Food – Along with the food consumed, a significant amount of air goes into your stomach when you gulp down your food quickly.
+- Slow Down While Eating – Along with the food consumed, a significant amount of air goes into your stomach when you gulp down your food quickly.
 Eating too quickly can, therefore, cause abdominal bloating which paves the way for LES malfunction.

-Lay Off GER-Triggers – Some edibles like garlic, milk, coffee, tea, tomatoes, and chocolates tend to boost the production of stomach acid.
+- Lay Off GER-Triggers – Garlic, milk, coffee, tea, tomatoes, and chocolate tend to boost the production of stomach acid.
 These items are also known to slow down the digestion process, making it difficult for the stomach to empty quickly.
-Steering clear of these foods can help you skirt GER occurrences.
+Avoiding these foods can help you reduce the frequency of GER occurrences.

-Note – If nothing works and you continue to suffer from heartburn often, discuss this with your physician.
-It is important to monitor such a condition especially since excessive GER over a prolonged period can lead to corrosion of the esophagus which can be a precursor for other more severe ailments.
+Note – If simple changes like those listed above don’t help and you continue to suffer from heartburn often, discuss this with your physician.
+It is important to monitor this condition because excessive GER over a prolonged period can lead to corrosion of the esophagus which can be a precursor for other more severe ailments.